 Wednesdays 5:00pm - 6:30pm

 For children between 8 and 14 years of age who have been learning for at least 18 months.
-Beginner Concert Band performs regularly in the Harold Lobb Concert Hall and also competes in local contests.
+Beginner Concert Band performs regularly and also competes in local contests.

 The Conservatorium Vocal Ensemble (formerly known as the Youth Choir) endeavours to nurture young voices and foster excellence in musicianship.
 It is open to young people from the community 8 years of age to 17 from public and non-government schools and welcomes new members at any time throughout the year.
 No prior musical experience is necessary.
 The only requirements are a sense of fun and enthusiasm for singing!
 Members can expect to perform in a wide range of Conservatorium and community events often in collaboration with the Conservatorium's other choirs.
 The choir experiences music from a variety of cultures, exploring many styles and incorporating different musical and vocal techniques.

 Conservatorium Songshine Choir

 Saturdays 9:00am - 11:00am